 One of the most highly coveted ugly or dad low top sneakers is the Balenciaga Triple S. Others are the Gucci Rhyton Logo Leather, Concepts x New Balance 999 Hyannis, Yeezy Boost 700 Wave Runner, and Gucci Gara.

 - Velvet or Metallic.
 Velvet sneakers and metallic sneakers are also taking the storm in the sneaker market.
-This sneaker trend is a different take on the traditional leather, suede, or mesh upper material of low top sneakers.
+This sneaker trend is a different take on the traditional leather, suede, or mesh upper material of low top shoes.